aptible/www.aptible.com/source/support/topics/enclave/how-do-i-setup-an-apex-redirect-using-aws.md

 ## Create the CloudFormation Stack

-Navigate to [the CloudFormation Dashboard][10], and click "Create Stack".
+Navigate to [the CloudFormation Console][10], and click "Create Stack".

+Note that **you must create this stack in the `us-east-1` region**, but your redirect will be served globally with minimal latency via AWS CloudFront.

 Choose "Specify an Amazon S3 template URL", and use the following template URL:
 `https://s3.amazonaws.com/www.aptible.com/assets/cloudformation-redirect.json`.